mikejbanta/RallyAppLegal/Privacy_Policy.md

 ## Introduction

 Welcome to Rally.
 Your privacy is critically important to us.
-This Privacy Policy explains how [Your Company Name] ("we," "us," "our") collects, uses, shares, and protects your personal information when you use the Rally mobile application ("Rally," "the App," "our Service").
+This Privacy Policy explains how Rally App ("we," "us," "our") collects, uses, shares, and protects your personal information when you use the Rally mobile application ("Rally," "the App," "our Service").

 By using Rally, you agree to the collection and use of information in accordance with this Privacy Policy.
 If you do not agree with this policy, please do not use Rally.